A Step-by-Step Guide to Get Your Pool Summer-Ready

 Inspect Safety Gear

-Check ladders, handrails, diving boards, and any other accessories for wear or loose bolts.
-Ensure fences and gates self-latch properly if that's required in your area.
+Check ladders, handrails, diving boards, and other accessories for wear and loose bolts.
+If your area requires self-latching gates, make sure they latch on their own.

 Plan Your Maintenance Routine